Room 1740, Des Plaines Campus

 - Submit official transcripts.
 Individuals with an associate degree or higher who do not intend to graduate from Oakton need not submit transcripts.

 - High School Transcript – Seventh semester transcripts are accepted for students applying before high school graduation.

 - High School Equivalency Transcript – Test results must be sent directly from the testing agency to Oakton’s Enrollment Center.

-- College Transcript – Submit official transcripts from colleges at which college-level credit was awarded and complete the Evaluation of Credits form, which is available from the Enrollment Center.
+- College Transcript – Submit official transcripts from colleges at which college-level credit was awarded and complete the Evaluation of Credits form that is available at www.oakton.edu/admission/forms.